tacoinfra/dev.tezos.com/src/content/getting-started/1-start-up-a-node.md

 ---
 type: getting-started
 priority: 1
-title: Starting up a node
+title: Start up a node
 description: Install Tezos binaries, master the command-line interface, and start exploring the blockchain.
 tutorials:
   - title: How to Run Tezos